cavalab/brush/README.md

 <!-- start overview -->

-Brush is a strongly-typed genetic programming language.
+Brush is an interpretable machine learning library for training symbolic models.
-It is designed for **b**ackpropagations and **r**ecursion **u**sing **s**earch **h**euristics.
+It combines several learning paradigms (non-linear least squares, decision trees, symbolic regression) into a strongly-typed genetic programming language.

 This project is **very much** under active development.
 Expect api changes, bugs, breaking things, etc.

-## Goals
+## Design Goals

-- flexibility to define n-ary trees of operators on data of variable types (singletons, arrays, matrices of floats, ints, and bools)
+- Flexibility to define n-ary trees of operators on data of variable types (singletons, arrays, time series, matrices of floats, ints, and bools)
-- support for gradient descent over these programs
+- Support for gradient descent over these programs
-- support for recursive splits that flow with gradients
+- Support for recursive splits that flow with gradients
-- fast-ish in C++
+- Fast-ish in C++
-- easy-to-use Python API
+- Easy-to-use Python API with low-level bindings

 ## Contact